biosaxs-dev/molass-library/paper.md

 * $P$ : matrix made of columns of component scattering curves,
 * $C$ : matrix made of rows of component elution curves.

-[^1]: Where it is often also called Low Rank Approximation, we prefer the word "Factorization" because, in this context, the latter word in mathematics matches better to the decomposition in experiments.
+[^1]: Where it is often also called Low Rank Approximation, we prefer the word "Factorization" because, in this context, the latter word in mathematics matches better to the decomposition in analysis.

 [^2]: By "underdeterminedness", we mean here the situation where many decomposition candidates are found and we have no definite information to reduce them to a fewer number which can be studied effectively.